opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - Enter a name and brief description.
 Make sure the name is unique and descriptive enough to help you to identify the purpose of the detector.
 1. Specify the data source.
    - For **Data source**, choose the index or indexes you want to use as the data source.
 Alternatively, you can use an alias or index patterns to choose multiple indexes.
    - Detectors can use remote indexes.
 You can access them using the `cluster-name:index-name` pattern, as used in [cross-cluster search](https://opensearch.org/docs/latest/search-plugins/cross-cluster-search/).
 Alternatively, you can select the clusters and indexes you want to use through OpenSearch Dashboards 2.17 or later.
+For more information on configuring remote indices with the security plugin enabled, you can view [here](https://opensearch.org/docs/latest/observing-your-data/ad/security/#-selecting-remote-indices-with fine-grained-access-control)
    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 Only [Boolean queries]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) are supported for query domain-specific language (DSL).